TNG/keycloak-mock/README.md

 You can even use it as a replacement in end-to-end tests, as the server is e.g. compatible with `cypress-keycloak`.
 Have a look at the [example-frontend-react](example-frontend-react) project on this can be set up.

-Please note that the Device Authorization Grant flow and the Client Initiated Backchannel Authentication Grant flow are currently not supported (yet).

 ## License